 As a general rule, a registered plan created for residential purposes will not be further subdivided so as to increase the number of lots unless further division is in keeping with the intent of this Plan, and is compatible with general development of the area.

 Development, when on private services or communal services, will require the submission of a detailed servicing options study and/or hydrogeological and terrain analysis report which addresses the ability of the site to sustain development on the basis of those services.
 The developer shall be responsible for the installation of a communal system to the approval requirements of the municipality and other approval authorities.
-Communal systems are subject to the ownership and responsibility requirements of the Ministry of the Environment and Climate Change.
+Communal systems are subject to the ownership and responsibility requirements of the Ministry of the Environment, Conservation and Parks.

 When a plan of subdivision is proposed for property bordering a waterbody, the Township may require that the five percent (5%) parkland dedication permitted under the Planning Act be comprised of land abutting the waterbody.